 The Future of Large, Internationally Active Banks

-The Federal Reserve Bank of Chicago will hold its annual International Banking Conference on November 5–6, 2015.
-This year’s topic is The Future of Large, Internationally Active Banks, and the event is co-sponsored by the World Bank.
-The purpose of the conference is to identify and address important issues currently affecting international financial markets and institutions.
-The conference will be held at the Federal Reserve Bank of Chicago Conference Center.
+The Federal Reserve Bank of Chicago held its annual International Banking Conference on November 5–6, 2015.
+This topic was The Future of Large, Internationally Active Banks, and the event was co-sponsored by the World Bank.
+The purpose of the conference was to identify and address important issues currently affecting international financial markets and institutions.
+The conference was held at the Federal Reserve Bank of Chicago Conference Center.

-Specifically, the conference will discuss topics such as: the current regulatory landscape for large and internationally active financial institutions; the impact of regulation on bank permissible activities and international trade; improvements in risk management; necessary repairs to the bank safety net; the resolution of insolvent banks operating across national borders; corporate governance for banks in the new environment; implications for market and government discipline; and progress in achieving international cooperation.
+The conference discussed topics such as: the current regulatory landscape for large and internationally active financial institutions; the impact of regulation on bank permissible activities and international trade; improvements in risk management; necessary repairs to the bank safety net; the resolution of insolvent banks operating across national borders; corporate governance for banks in the new environment; implications for market and government discipline; and progress in achieving international cooperation.

-These important public and private policy issues will be discussed by international policymakers, practitioners, researchers and academics from more than 30 countries over the two-day conference.
-In addition, the conference will feature three keynote speakers.
+These important public and private policy issues were discussed by international policymakers, practitioners, researchers and academics from more than 30 countries over the two-day conference.
+In addition, the conference featured three keynote speakers.
 If past conferences are any indication, many of the ideas raised at the conference are likely to be the policy reforms addressed in the near future.

 Thomas M. Hoenig was confirmed by the Senate as vice chairman of the Federal Deposit Insurance Corporation on November 15, 2012.
 He joined the FDIC on April 16, 2012, as a member of the FDIC Board of Directors for a six-year term.
 He is a member of the executive board of the International Association of Deposit Insurers.

 Prior to serving on the FDIC board, Hoenig was the president of the Federal Reserve Bank of Kansas City and a member of the Federal Reserve System's Federal Open Market Committee from 1991 to 2011.